Beapi-io/spring-boot-starter-beapi/README.md

 Most everything you need for API development should be provided & configured 'out of the box' **BUT** you have the ability to configure and override everything to your hearts content

 ## BeAPI automates API Governance...
-Tradional API application's bind all rules/data to controllers (ie handlers) making them impossible to be shared amongst distributed services.
+Tradional API application's bind all rules/data to controllers/handlers using ANNOTATIONS making that data impossible to be shared amongst distributed services.
 Through the creation and support of standardized services in our configuration docs, Beapi automates all processes: security (RBAC/ABAC, CORS, JWT), caching, synchronization across all servers, etc.

 ## BeAPI simplifies configuration...
-BeAPI abstracts these [RULES/data](https://gist.github.com/orubel/159e94db62023c78a07ebe6d86633763) as a 'config' file which is **loaded at runtime and can be reloaded and SYNCHRONIZED** with distributed services **without requiring a restart**.
+BeAPI abstracts these [RULES/data](https://gist.github.com/orubel/159e94db62023c78a07ebe6d86633763) as a 'JSON schema' file which is **loaded at runtime and can be reloaded and SYNCHRONIZED** with distributed services **without requiring a restart**.

 ---